HomeNewsIMF Team Arrives in Islamabad for $1 Billion Climate Funding Talks

-IMF Team Arrives In Islamabad For $1 Billion Climate Funding Talks
+IMF Team Arrives in Islamabad for $1 Billion Climate Funding Talks

 A technical team from the IMF has landed in Islamabad to discuss Pakistan’s request for over $1 billion under the Resilience and Sustainability Facility (RSF).
 The talks will focus on climate adaptation and a review of Pakistan’s performance under the $7 billion Extended Fund Facility (EFF).